See all How-To Articles

 link tables create relationship

-1. The new relationship shows up in the Manage Relationships dialog box.
+1. Confirm that the new relationship you defined shows up in the Manage Relationships box.

 link tables manage relationship